 That last one, totally happened to me.

 We were doing great financially, even became debt free and had a budget.
 But, in our big accomplishments, we lost sight of the need to save for a rainy day.

 Or a wet plumbing disaster, whatever you want to call it.

 It’s easy to lose sight of building a cushion when things go bad because we want to think positive and keep up the momentum of all the great things happening right now in our lives.

 But, you and I both know that bad days will come eventually.
 Something will break, something will change, and both will cost money in one way or another.

 If you’re here right now, in a situation where you need to spend money and don’t quite have a savings account to help you through it, you’re not completely out of options, my friend.

 Before you start to quickly save money, you need to know exactly where you stand with your money.
 The easiest way to get a snapshot of where you are financially is to create a basic budget.
-If you need some help getting started, you can grab the free Budget Starter Guide here.
+If you need some help getting started, you can join the Budget Workshop here.

 Here are 5 easy ways to quickly save money, for times like this when you need it most.